NikkhahAli/todoListProject/README.md

-if you wannt test this project , first you'll need to install mongodb server and compass
+if you wanna test this project , first you'll need to install mongodb server and compass

 then create a database called auth and create two tables -> todos and users